neupanesudip90/chatting-app/readme.md

 ### 🧾 License

--This project is open-source and available under the MIT License.
+- This project is open-source and available under the MIT License.

 - Happy Coding! 🚀